 Fourth Graders’ appreciation of literature continues to grow as they are exposed to a variety of reading materials, both fiction and nonfiction.
 Reading skills focus on comprehension of more complex texts.
 They review, analyze, and critique works as a class or in small-group discussions.
 Students predict outcomes, identify story elements, read “between the lines,” draw conclusions, make comparisons, and recognize figures of speech.
 They develop their skills in creative writing, expository paragraph-writing, and public speaking.

-Students begin the year examining the essential question: how do animals survive in their environment?
+Students begin the year examining the essential question: how do plants and animals survive in their environment?
 They begin this process by further developing their understanding of the characteristics and structures of living things.
 Later, through the exploration of a variety of human body systems, scientists learn to identify the functions of different systems and articulate how these systems work with others to ensure the survival of individual organisms.
 The unit culminates with a study of the structure and function of our visual system and a dissection of a bovine eyeball in class.

 The understanding of behavioral and structural adaptations builds upon students’ knowledge of the characteristics and structures of living things.
 Students identify how specific adaptations facilitate the survival of species in their particular habitats.
 They create fictional organisms with unique adaptations and explain how their structures and functions enable them to survive in their environments.